FracTEL-LLC/fonestorm-clients/ruby/README.md

 # swagger_client

-SwaggerClient - the Ruby gem for the FoneStorm API 2.2.0
+SwaggerClient - the Ruby gem for the FoneStorm API 2.2.0 (Breeze)

 FracTEL's Middleware API